wuertele/Drupal-Deployer/README.txt

 Modules: Image Assist
 ---------------------
-Image Assist can be integrated with FCKeditor.
+Image Assist version 1 and 2 can be integrated with FCKeditor.
+It is no longer necessary to copy a Javascript file.
-To do this, simply copy the modules/fckeditor/img_assist_fckeditor.js file to modules/img_assist/img_assist_fckeditor.js.

 Modules: Link to content (EXPERIMENTAL)
 ---------------------------------------